 As important as working independently is, it’s also vital to be able to collaborate within a team.
 Project work will often involve others from throughout the business, so you’ll need to be prepared to work with your colleagues.
 Be conscious of sharing credit and accepting responsibility, as well as being able to contribute and encourage ideas within the team, ensuring you contribute to a healthy working environment.

 Even if it’s not listed in the job description, additional knowledge and training makes you more versatile, and more employable as a result.
-This can be anything, from IT skills, payroll experience to having a Forklift Licence (link to training site).
+This can be anything, from IT skills, payroll experience to having a Forklift Licence.
 You never know when there will be a skills shortage and you might be in demand!

 Research and Planning